jhughes2112/k8smaker/README.md

 - `./k8smaker_addworker_aws ip-172-16-1-144.ec2.internal` will construct a script to run on the specified host, copy it over then run it for you.
 All scripts are stored both on the control-node in your home folder as well as on the remote host it was executed on.

 ## Cluster Configuration
- - Kubernetes 1.18.4
- - Ubuntu 18.04LTS
- - Bare metal or anything else
+ - Bare metal or AWS.
+Easy to add more cloud hosts.
+ -- Ubuntu 18.04LTS
+ -- **Kubernetes** 1.19.1
+ -- **Istio** 1.7.1 for ingress and mesh routing
+ -- **Calico** 3.16.1 for networking automatically configured to talk to secured etcd -- These versions can be changed in one place in the config file, but once you deploy a cluster, don't change them.
- - etcd and control plane are stacked on control nodes -- A smaller machine will suffice to manage the cluster (2+CPU, 2+GB RAM) -- Setup for HA control cluster, even if you only have one to start with
+ - etcd and control plane are stacked on control nodes -- A smaller machine will suffice to manage the cluster (2+CPU, 2+GB RAM) -- Setup for High Availability control cluster, even if you only have one to start with
- - pods run on worker nodes
+ - Pods run on worker nodes
  -- Use beefy machines for these
- - **Calico** for networking automatically configured to talk to secured etcd
- - **Istio 1.6.3** for ingress and mesh routing
- - On AWS, adding a worker also generates an NLB that automatically gets workers added as services are added to the cluster.
+ - On AWS, adding a worker also generates an NLB that automatically adds worker nodes when joined to the cluster.

 ## Prerequisites for k8smaker
  - All nodes need to be a `systemd`-based Ubuntu 18.04LTS (or similar Debian distro)